 How Large Is The Territory Of A Cougar?

-Cougars hunt over large areas, and so the need for a permanent den is not needed as with some mammals.
+Cougars hunt over large areas, so a permanent den is not needed like some mammals.

-In some states such as Idaho, cougars were found to have different areas for summer-fall and for winter-spring.
-In winter-spring, cougars have been found to use an area of between 31 and 243 sq km, but in summer-fall, their areas increased to 106 to 293 sq km.
+In some states, such as Idaho, cougars were found to have different summer-fall and winter-spring areas.
+From winter to spring, cougars have been found to use between 31 and 243 sq km, but in summer through to fall, their areas increased to 106 to 293 sq km.
 The smaller territory in winter can be attributed to snowfall in the area.

-In Idaho, there was approximately one adult cougar per 35 sq km, but in other areas, this is found to be as low as 21 sq km or as high as 200 sq km.
-Females overlap into other territories, but males do not.
+There was approximately one adult cougar per 35 sq km in Idaho, but in other areas, this is as low as 21 sq km or as high as 200 sq km.
+Females overlap in other territories, but males do not.
 Young cougars can be found to move through the areas of both females and males.

-Females occupy larger home ranges than males, and their territories may overlap another female completely.
-Due to their solitary nature, cougars avoid meeting by the use of vocalizations and scent markings.
+Females occupy more extensive home ranges than males, and their territories may overlap with other females completely.
+Due to their solitary nature, cougars avoid meeting by using vocalizations and scent markings.